-In case you’re wondering about the ingredients; the tapioca flour gives the mozzarella a nice sheen and some stretch, the lactic acid imparts a slightly ‘sour milk’ taste, the nooch gives a slightly cheesy flavour, and the carrageenan solidifies the cheese, yet enables it to melt when heated.
+In case you're wondering about the ingredients; the tapioca flour gives the mozzarella a nice sheen and some stretch.
+Lactic acid imparts a slightly 'sour milk' taste.
+Nutritional yeast gives a slightly cheesy flavour, and the carrageenan solidifies the cheese, yet enables it to melt when heated.

-I should point out though, that it’s not exactly the same as its Italian dairy counterpart – no plant-based cheese can ever be a carbon copy – but it’s a great substitute for anyone wishing to cut down on, or eliminate dairy from their diet.
+I should point out though, that this mozzarella is not exactly the same as its Italian dairy counterpart.
+No plant-based cheese can ever be a carbon copy - but it's a great substitute for anyone wishing to cut down on, or eliminate dairy from their diet.

 Poligeenan however, is claimed to have caused gastro-intestinal inflammation in small lab animals.
 Again, there is little scientific evidence to back up these claims.